 Module 2: SubQuery Basics

 This module explains the working of the basic files of a SubQuery Project with an example.
-The module is divided into 3 short video lessons, each describing the usage of these files an what modfications you may need to do.
+The module is divided into 3 short video lessons, each describing the usage of these files an what modifications you may need to do.

 Lesson 1: The Manifest File